CGA1123/slugcmplr/README.md

 This project is Codespaces compatible!
 If you want to get started quickly spin one up.

 The `script` directory should help you get going with building and testing.

+Some buildpacks are not compatible with `arm`/`arm64` architectures, you may experience issues testing `slugcmplr` on an M1 Chip, even if using docker containers.

 ---